 Below are the steps to follow to design your unique field education plan:

-- Complete at least 24 units of course work including Orientation to Theological Education, at least two semesters of Interdisciplinary Lectures, and any coursework that will be especially relevant for your desired field education setting, such as preaching, worship, or pastoral care.
+- Complete at least 24 units of course work including Orientation to Theological Education and any coursework that will be especially relevant for your desired field education setting, such as preaching, worship, or pastoral care.

 - Make an appointment with the Rev. Linda Lane-Bortell, Director of Field Education.